 “If the systolic blood pressure (the top number) on your cuff is within 10 points of the monitor, then it’s generally accurate,” he says.

 Most home blood pressure machines last for about two or three years.
-After that, check it at your doctor’s office annually to make sure it’s still accurate.
+After that, check it at your healthcare provider’s office annually to make sure it’s still accurate.

-There’s one extra feature you might consider to help boost a monitor’s accuracy: taking three measurements automatically.
+There’s one extra feature you might consider seeking out to help boost a monitor’s accuracy: Taking three measurements automatically.

-“This is helpful because it averages your three readings, which probably more closely reflects your actual blood pressure than the first number alone,” Dr. Laffin says.
+“This is helpful because it averages your three readings, which probably more closely reflects your actual blood pressure than the first number alone,” Dr. Laffin explains.